tianrui98/Citation-Network/README.md

 4. Follow prompts to load data

 ## How to analyse the network
-Load the output node list and edge list into Gephi or Cytoscape
+From the "output" folder, load the output node list and edge list into Gephi or Cytoscape to visualize the network